Special rules apply to land held on trust.

-- The beneficiary’s share of the tax in the trustee’s assessment.
+- the beneficiary’s share of the tax in the trustee’s assessment, or

-- The amount of tax which the pre-2006 land represents in the nominated beneficiary’s individual assessment.
+- the amount of tax that the pre-2006 land represents in the nominated beneficiary’s individual assessment.

 If, after the trust deduction, you are not liable for land tax you will not receive an assessment.
 This is the case if you do not own any land other than your interest in the pre-2006 land.